 Picmonic’s First Aid Playlist helps students get the most out of the First Aid book, and students often share comments with us explaining how they do it.
-So we wanted to share their advice with you.
+So we wanted to share their advice for using Picmonic with First Aid.

-The following is a compilation of tips that students provided on surveys over the last 12 months, that offer 3 main reasons why students use Picmonic and First Aid together.
+The following is a compilation of tips that students provided on surveys over the last 12 months.

 Reason #1 Easy way to review topics while studying with First Aid.